cuff38mac/Music-Collection-List/README.md

 # Music-Collection-List
-This project uses Spring Boot and Thymeleaf to display a list of music items.
-It includes buttons to add, update, and remove records.
+This project uses Spring Boot and Thymeleaf to display a list of items.
+Users can use CRUD opterations to manipulate the list.